ŽKK Mladi Krajišnik

+The club's honours include four national championship titles, four Bosnia and Herzegovina Cup victories, as well as nine Republika Srpska championships and 19 Republika Srpska Cups.
+In 1996 and 1997, it was declared the best sports team of Republika Srpska and was voted the best team in Banja Luka six times.
+On the international stage, the club has participated in the Ronchetti Cup, the EuroCup, and the regional Women's Adriatic League (WABA).

 History

 ŽKK Mladi Krajišnik was founded in the 25 May 1963.
 After just a year of operation in 1964, "Mladi Krajisnik" Banja Luka qualified for the First Federal League at the qualifying tournament in Banja Luka, which was attended by Rudar Trbovlje, Skopje Skopje, Voždovac Belgrade, Mladi Krajišnik Banja Luka, such as Little ones (as it was then popularly called) made his big wish and dream.

 From 1964 to 1972 the Little ones are three times fell out and entered the First Federal League, in 1972 the qualifier Little ones they won Partizan Belgrade and the third time become members of the First Federal League.
 From 1972 until 1995, Little ones are continuously for 23 years a member of the First Federal League and the Red Star Belgrade has the longest continuity of membership in the First Federal League.